 Now your 2D animation can be used the same way as other 2D static images in Lens Studio.

-One common use case will be using the animated texture in a
+One common use case will be using the animated texture on an

-Billboard is detailed in the Billboard Guide.
+Screen Image is detailed in the Image guide.
 This imported animation can now be used in the

 Scripting Animation Playback